vincentchachere/osticket-prereqs/README.md

 <h2 align="center">Final Thoughts</h2>

-In conclusion, this lab walked you through the prerequisites and installation process of the osTicket helpdesk system, leveraging tools such as Microsoft Azure, IIS, and Remote Desktop to set up a virtual environment.
+This lab demonstrated the prerequisites and installation process of the osTicket helpdesk ticketing system, leveraging tools such as Microsoft Azure, IIS, and Remote Desktop to set up a virtual environment.
 By completing each step, from configuring the virtual machine to installing and enabling necessary components, we successfully deployed osTicket.
-With the installation complete, the environment is now ready for use, and the ticketing system is poised to streamline support workflows.
+With the installation complete, we can now focus on configuring osTicket to ensure it is tailored to our organization’s needs.
+This involves setting up roles, departments, teams, agents, and users, as well as defining Service Level Agreements (SLAs).
+These configurations are crucial for streamlining ticket management, ensuring efficient workflows, and enabling the system to properly route and track support requests.

-To continue exploring osTicket, proceed to the next lab on [practicing the ticket lifecycle](https://github.com/vincentchachere/Ticket-Lifecycle).
+To continue the osTicket tutorial series, proceed to the next lab on [post-installation and configuration for osTicket](https://github.com/vincentchachere/Ticket-Lifecycle).

 Thank you for following along with this project.
 Your time and effort in learning and implementing these concepts are greatly appreciated.